MicrosoftDocs/architecture-center/docs/guide/ibm/maximo/ibm-mas-overview-content.md

 - Physical host
 - Hypervisor

 Carefully evaluate the services and technologies that you select for the areas above the hypervisor, such as the latest patched version of OpenShift for a major release.
 Make sure to provide the proper security controls for your architecture.
+You are responsible for patching and maintaining the security of the IaaS systems.
+Microsoft takes that role for the PaaS services used.

 Use [network security groups](/azure/virtual-network/security-overview) to filter network traffic to and from resources in your [virtual network](/azure/virtual-network/virtual-networks-overview).
 With these groups, you can define rules that grant or deny access to your Maximo services.
 Examples include:

 - Allow SSH access into the OpenShift nodes for troubleshooting
-- Blocking access to parts of the cluster
+- Blocking access to all others parts of the cluster
+- Controlling from where you can access Maximo and OpenShift cluster

+We recommend you control remote access to your VMs through [Azure Bastion](/azure/bastion/bastion-overview).
+Don't expose components like virtual machines to a network or internet without NSGs on them.

 [Server-side encryption (SSE) of Azure Disk Storage](/azure/virtual-machines/disk-encryption) protects your data.
 It also helps you meet organizational security and compliance commitments.
 With Azure managed disks, SSE encrypts the data at rest when persisting it to the cloud.
 This behavior applies by default to both OS and data disks.
+OpenShift uses SSE by default.

 ### Protect your infrastructure

 Control access to the Azure resources that you deploy.
 Every Azure subscription has a [trust relationship](/azure/active-directory/active-directory-how-subscriptions-associated-directory) with an Azure AD tenant.
 Use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) to grant users within your organization the correct permissions to Azure resources.
 Grant access by assigning Azure roles to users or groups at a certain scope.
 The scope can be a subscription, a resource group, or a single resource.
 Make sure to [audit all changes to infrastructure](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-audit).

-Manage remote access to your VMs through [Azure Bastion](/azure/bastion/bastion-overview).
-Don't expose components like virtual machines without NSGs on them.

 ## Contributors